Hop on the Arctic Circle Express Train

 Your agenda for today is exploring the Hanseatic city and whilst there’s undoubtedly plenty to do, we will help you make the most of the day regardless of your interests.
 Peruse the aforementioned allies of Bryggen Wharf and their charming craft shops and take the Fløibanen to the top of the mountain for panoramic views out of the city.
 Other ways to spend the day might include visiting Troldhaugen - the home of famous Norwegian composer Edvard Grieg and viewing the art at the KODE galleries.
 We will help you make a plan based on what interests you the most.

-From Bergen, the journey continues late in the evening aboard the Hurtigruten, often described as the world's most beautiful sea voyage.
+From Bergen, the journey continues late in the evening aboard Hurtigruten or Havila, often described as the world's most beautiful sea voyage.
 Sleep through the night in your cabin, while the ferry slips north at a comfortable pace.

 ...and enjoy a day cruise to Geirangerfjord